scipy-conference/scipy_proceedings/papers/rocketpy_team/paper.rst

       elevation=1400)

-RocketPy requires `datetime` library information specifying year, month, day and hour to compute the whether conditions to the specific day of the launch.
+RocketPy requires `datetime` library information specifying year, month, day and hour to compute the weather conditions on the specified day of launch.
-As optional argument, a timezone may also be specified, but if the user prefers to omit the timezone RocketPy will assume the datetime is given in standard UTC time, just as following:
+An optional argument, the timezone, may also be specified.
+If the user prefers to omit it, RocketPy will assume the datetime is given in standard UTC time, just as following:

 .. code-block:: python